applepie7864/applepie7864/README.md

 # Hi!
 I'm Annie 👋

-👨‍💻 Third year computer science student at University of Waterloo <br />
+👨‍💻 Third year computer science student at University of Waterloo <br/>
 📚 Interested in ML topics and fullstack

 ---